Assistant/Associate Professor - Metabolomics

-We seek candidates who have innovative research programs centered on metabolomics, ideally with clinical applications, and who are interested in synergizing with CHS research focused on precision health and human performance.
+We seek candidates who have innovative research programs centered on the use of metabolomics to answer fundamental and applied questions related to human health.
+Ideally, candidates will have experience or an interest in working with clinical samples, and interest in synergizing with CHS research focused on human health and performance.
 We expect successful candidates to develop rigorous independent research programs, secure extramural funding, and participate in collaborative team science projects.
-The position also requires developing and teaching courses at the undergraduate or graduate levels, mentoring students in research, and providing service to CHS, ASU, and professional societies.
-The selection criteria include the originality, the impact, the fit with the CHS focus areas (see paragraph below), and the interdisciplinarity of the candidate’s scientific work.
+The selection criteria include the originality, the impact, and the fit with the CHS focus areas (see paragraph below), and the interdisciplinarity of the candidate’s scientific work.
+Experimental expertise in metabolomics (from study design, method development, sample preparation, data collection, to data analysis) is required.
+Familiarity with theory, practice, and operation of mass spectroscopy and/or NMR spectroscopy is also required.

 At ASU, we work to maximize opportunities for people from diverse backgrounds, abilities, and perspectives.
 We value and encourage cultural and intellectual diversity, and we strive to foster a welcoming and inclusive environment for all faculty, staff, and students - which we believe is critical to our success as a community.
 All individuals who can strengthen the diversity of our academic community are encouraged to apply and will be considered without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other basis protected by law.